Kalikoze/be_resources/module1/lessons/class_methods_instructor.md

 - Instance Method
 - Class Method

+## Explore
+- With partner and no computer, work to complete the table on your worksheet.
+- THEN, hop on a computer and check your predictions.
+(Recommend you also slack out the code so students don't have to type out that whole class)

+## Digging Into Class Methods
+- Have students write answers to the digging in questions
+- Have a class discussion to ensure everyone has come to the same/correct conclusion.

+## Demo/Practice
+- Demo writing code for the User, then have students practice with the House.
+- While/after completing that, students should answer the `Exploration` questions in the student facing resource.

 ## Post It CFU
 - Teach should create a 2x2 grid on board with markers.
 It might look like: